FAForever/faf-java-server/readme.md

 In order to run the application from source code:

 1. Clone the repository
-1. Import the project into IntelliJ
+1. Import the project into IntelliJ.
+For some reason, IntelliJ deletes launch configurations after import.
+Please revert such deleted files first (Version Control (Alt+F9) -> Local Changes)
 1. Configure your JDK 8 if you haven't already
 1. Make sure you have the _IntelliJ Lombok plugin_ installed
 1. Launch `FafServerApplication`